The Francophone Studies Major and Minor

 The Romance Languages and Literatures Major

-- 3 courses at the 3000 level in either language [1 upper-level literature course may be approved from study abroad] At least two 3000-level courses must be taken at Bowdoin.
-3 courses at the 3000 level in either or both languages.
-If one of the languages is Italian, at least one of the 3000-level courses must be in Italian.
+For any of the above combinations, three additional courses at the advanced level (3000–3999) are required, at least two of which must be taken at Bowdoin.
+These courses may be taken in either or both languages.
+If one of the languages is Italian, at least one advanced-level course (numbered 3000–3999) must be in Italian.

 Career opportunities for Francophone Studies majors and minors